Mte90/BulkRejectGP/readme.md

 25 - Switch to search-into-subcategories
 [...]
 ```
-Every switch means that the reject procedure works without problems
+Every switch means that the reject procedure works without problems!

 # Install